Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly checked, or a piece that is being split, will certainly need a study to situate the new corners as well as lot lines in Wisconsin, which need to be completely noted so they will certainly never ever become lost.
+Land that has never ever been precisely checked, or an item that is being split, will certainly require a survey to find the new edges as well as great deal lines in Wisconsin, which ought to be permanently marked so they will certainly never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.